Hiord#: An Approach to the Specification and Verification of Higher-Order (C)LP Programs

-{\bfseries\itshape Static program analysis by abstract interpretation.} Abstract interpretation \citep{Cousot77-short} is a mathematical framework for constructing sound, static program analysis tools.
-These tools extract properties about a program by interpreting it over a special \emph{abstract domain} ($\adom$), whose elements are finite representations of (possibly infinite) sets of actual constraints in the \emph{concrete domain} ($\cdom$).
+Abstract interpretation \citep{Cousot77-short} is a mathematical framework for constructing sound, static program analysis tools.
+These tools extract properties about a program by interpreting it over a special \emph{abstract domain} ($\adom$), whose elements are finite representations of (possibly infinite) sets of actual constraints in the \emph{concrete domain}~($\cdom$).
 Elements of the concrete and abstract domains are related by two functions: \emph{abstraction} ($\alpha : \cdom \rightarrow \adom$) and \emph{concretization} ($\gamma : \adom \rightarrow \cdom$).
 Provided certain conditions on $\adom$, $\alpha$, and $\gamma$, abstract interpretation guarantees soundness and termination of the analysis.